 - 1. The birth and first-year care of a son or daughter. - 2.
 The adoption or foster placement of a son or daughter, including absences from work that are necessary for the adoption or foster care to proceed and expiring at the end of the 12-month period beginning on the placement date. - 3.
 The serious health condition of an employee's spouse, child, or parent. - 4.
 The employee's own serious health condition that makes the employee unable to perform the functions of his or her job. - 5.
-The existence of a qualifying exigency arising out of the fact that the employee's spouse, child, or parent is a military member on covered active duty or has been notified of an impending call or order to active duty, as provided by federal rules.

-6. To care for the employee's spouse, child, parent, or next of kin who is a covered servicemember with a serious injury or illness, as provided by federal rules.
+The existence of a qualifying exigency arising out of the fact that the employee's spouse, child, or parent is a covered military member on active duty (or has been notified of an impending call or order to active duty) in support of a contingency operation.
+A "covered military member" must be either a member of a Reserve component or a retired member of the regular Armed Forces or Reserve.
+"Qualifying exigencies" exist in the following categories: short-notice deployment, military events and related activities, childcare and school activities, financial and legal arrangements, rest and recuperation, post-deployment activities, and additional activities as provided in the FMLA regulations. - 6.
+To care for the employee's spouse, child, parent, or next of kin who is a covered servicemember with a serious injury or illness.
+A "covered servicemember" is a member of the Armed Forces, including a member of the National Guard or Reserves, who has a serious injury or illness incurred in the line of duty for which he or she is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list.